CrudeCoconut/cifar10_cnn/README.md

 Summary
 ------
-Built a CNN with the Keras Library on the Cifar10 dataset and recorded metrics with learning rate over 10 epochs and batch size of 32.
+CNN with the Keras Library on the Cifar10 dataset and recorded metrics with learning rate over 10 epochs and batch size of 32.
+The code is in the jupyter notebook in python above.
+Below is a summary of findings.

 Model/CNN Layers
 -----------------